Learning Accurate Business Process Simulation Models from Event Logs via Automated Process Discovery and Deep Learning: Hybrid Learning of BPS Models

-To address these requirements, we train an LSTM model using the following features: the processing time of the current activity, the waiting time until the next activity, the time of day of the current activity's start timestamp, the day of the week, and the current activity's label.
-To train the model, We first calculate each activity's waiting and processing times by replaying each trace in the input log (or in a training subset thereof) against the process model discovered in Phase 1.
-During this replay, we calculate the current activity's processing time as the time difference between its end timestamp and its start timestamp.
-Similarly, we calculate the waiting time of the next activity as the difference between the next activity's start timestamp and its enablement time, i.e., \ the time when this next activity was ready to be executed according to the process model.
-Note that we reason in terms of the difference between start time and enablement time in this last step.
-In this way, we capture situations where parallelism in the process model and where two activities might start simultaneously or one after the other (leading to two or more activities that may be active simultaneously).
-All waiting times and processing times are scaled to the range [0...1] by dividing them by the largest observed values.
-We calculate the time of the day and the day of the week in the same way as in the LSTM model we trained in Phase 2.
-We include these two latter features since they provide contextual information allowing the model to find seasonal patterns in the data that may affect waiting times and processing times.
+In the \emph{log replay} step, we calculate the waiting and processing times of each activity by replaying each trace in the input log (or in a training subset thereof) against the process model discovered in Phase 1.
+An activity's processing time is the difference between its end and start timestamps.
+An activity's waiting time is the difference between its start time and enablement time, i.e., when it was ready to be executed according to the process model.
+All waiting and processing times are scaled to the range [0...1] by dividing them by the largest values.

+In the \emph{feature engineering} step, we compute and encode all the remaining features used by the models.
+We calculate the time of the day as the elapsed seconds from the closest midnight until the event timestamp; this feature is scale over 86400 seconds.
+The day of the week is modeled as a categorical attribute and encoded using one-hot encoding.
+We include these latter features since they provide contextual information, allowing the model to find seasonal patterns in the data that may affect waiting and processing times.
+In the same way, considering that the overall process performance is affected by the process' WIP and the RO~\cite{laguna2018business}, we use two inter-case features that measure these variations.

+The WIP of the process measures the number of active tasks at each moment in the log transversally.
+The RO measures each resource pool's percentage occupancy in the log, implying that a new feature is created for each pool to record the occupation-specific variations.
+Since the information about the size and composition of the resource pools is not always included in the logs, we grouped resources into roles by using the algorithm described in~\cite{Song2008}.
+This algorithm discovers resource pools based on the definition of activity execution profiles for each resource and the creation of a correlation matrix of similarity of those profiles.
+WIP and RO are calculated by replaying over time the log events, recording the variations in both features at every time point.